18:20

 You know,

-Like reveal what's happening and then take a little pause,
+Like reveal what was happening and then take a little pause,

 Like even if you have to essentially walk away for a moment,